JunctionBoxca/junctionboxca.github.com/_posts/2020-11-06-docker-hubocalypse.md

 ## Conclusions

-Of the above it's hard to be persprective of any single solution.
+Of the above it's hard to be perspective of any single solution.
 You may choose to mix and match the above as appropriate for your IT organisation.